The best place to watch the Texas Rose Festival Parade

 So, where is the best place to set up?

-A prime location to set up camp for the parade is along Front St. and Fairpark Dr.
+A prime location to set up camp for the parade is along Front Street and Fairpark Drive.

 You and your family will be able to see all of the parade floats go by there.